purv95/socialape-functions/README.md

-# socialape-functions
+# Socialape

+//Under-Development

-A social media app in which you can post, comment, like screams(posts)
+A full stack social media app in which you can post(screams), comment, like on screams(posts) made with React and Firebase.